 For YEARS, I would forego the complimentary cocktails + 1 hour of

-networking embarrassment that comes with professional networking events.
+networking embarrassment from professional networking events.
 To me, it was a recipe for my own disaster.

-My outlook changed when I attended an event with someone, who like me, was not a natural at working a whole room of people but sure did seem like it.
-Learning a few of her subtle tricks, I learned that networking events were my greatest untapped resource of professional development.
+My outlook changed when I attended an event with someone who, like me, was not a natural at working with a whole room of people but sure did seem like it.
+Learning a few of her subtle tricks, I learned that networking events were my greatest untapped resource for professional development.
 After all, where is the growth in hiding behind your desk all year long?!